 When Should You Speak with a Defense Lawyer about a Search and Seizure?

-If you have any questions about the reasonableness of a search and seizure or the government’s ability to use evidence against you, you owe it to yourself to speak with a defense lawyer.
+If you have any questions about the reasonableness of a search and seizure or the government’s ability to use evidence against you, you owe it to yourself to speak with a criminal defense attorney.
 Criminal offenses carry severe penalties in South Carolina; and, if you are facing charges, you need to assert every defense that you have available.
 Some examples of situations in which a criminal defendant in South Carolina may be entitled to have evidence excluded from his or her trial include:

 - A search and seizure conducted without a warrant